 Dr. Ashish Kumar Bhutani,

-CEO of PMFBY and Joint Secretary (Credit) of Ministry of Agriculture and Farmers’ Welfare
+CEO of PMFBY and Joint Secretary (Credit) of the Ministry of Agriculture and Farmers’ Welfare